amratta/rockylinux-multinode-Kubernetes-setup/README.md

 kubectl get svc
 kubectl get ingress
 ```
-point your browser into  svc  loadbalancer type IPs you will get these messages
+point your browser into  svc  loadbalancer External IPs, you will get these messages

 ```ini
 For statefullset you will get ->  get I'm a StatefullSet pod my IP is IP